The ethical storytelling ecosystem.

 • Organizations that a nonprofit or NGO would request funding (donations) from.

-• Fundraising norms include providing a funder with impact stories to make the nonprofit more attractive to the funder; funders may or may not explicit request impact stories during the fundraising process or for their own promotional purposes after the nonprofit has been accepted as a funding recipient.
+• Fundraising norms include providing a funder with impact stories to make the nonprofit more attractive to the funder; funders may or may not explicit request impact stories during the fundraising process or for their own promotional purposes.

-• Organizations that are interested in impact storytelling as an issue, either in the ethics of its use, or in increasing its use.
+• Organizations concerned with impact storytelling as an issue — either in the ethics of its use, or in increasing its use.

 • These organizations fund research into storytelling practices to promote awareness and adoption of ethical practices, fund the production of impact stories, or fund the production of educational materials for practitioners to encourage them to make greater use of impact storytelling.